 Wealthy married couples get a big tax break when it comes to the federal gift/estate tax.
-Together, they can transfer $10.5 million or more without owing federal gift tax or estate tax.
+Together, they can transfer more than $10 million without owing federal gift tax or estate tax.
 This ability to combine each spouse's individual estate tax exemption is called (by tax lawyers, anyway) "portability."
 For many couples, it eliminates the need to create an AB trust, or bypass trust, to avoid estate tax.

 Under the old tax laws, each spouse had an estate tax exemption, but typically, the first spouse to die didn't use his or her exemption.
 That's because most spouses left everything to the survivor, and bequests to a surviving spouse aren't subject to estate tax.
 (This rule is called the marital exemption.)
 But the surviving spouse then owned all the couple's assets.
 If those assets were over the individual estate tax exemption amount, estate tax would be owed when the second spouse died.